scale-it/algo-builder/docs/guide/deployer.md

 ### Smart contracts

-You can also deploy a Stateful/Stateless Smart Contracts (SSC).
+You can deploy Stateful/Stateless Smart Contracts (SSC).

 #### Stateful Smart Contracts
 Check our [examples/permissioned-voting](../examples/permissioned-voting) project.
 Open the `scripts/voting.js` file, you will find there: